Frequently Asked Questions

 Can I bring my group there?

 We love groups!
-Contact Andrea if you're interested in scheduling a birthday party, school group, scout group, etc. Visit the Groups page to find out more about our prices and what we have to offer, including our new "Pumpkin Patch To Go" option for those who can't visit us in person this year!
+Contact Andrea if you're interested in scheduling a birthday party, school group, scout group, etc. Visit the Groups page to find out more about what we have to offer.

 I keep seeing posts about "CFM" or "Covenant Friendship Ministries".
 What is that about?